LineaLabs/lineapy/README.md

 This will automatically load the LineaPy extension in the corresponding interactive shell application.

-Or, if the application is already running without the extension loaded, you can load it on the fly with:
+Or, if the application is already running without the extension loaded, which can happen when we start the Jupyter server with `jupyter notebook` or `jupyter lab` without `lineapy`, you can load it on the fly with:

 ```python
 %load_ext lineapy